 Is surgery an option for the treatment of epilepsy?

 If the medication can not decrease the number of attacks, another option is surgery.

 The most common surgery is a resection.
 This involves removing the part of the brain where the attacks begin.

-Most often, the temporal lobe is removed in a procedure known as temporal lobectomy.
+The temporal lobe is often removed in a procedure known as temporal lobectomy.
 In some cases, this can stop the seizure activity.

 In some cases, the individual will be kept awake during this procedure.
-This is so that doctors can talk to him and avoid removing parts of the brain that control important functions such as vision, hearing, speech or movement.
+This is so that doctors can talk to him and avoid removing parts of the brain that control essential functions such as vision, hearing, speech, or movement.

-If the area of the brain is too large or important to eliminate, there is another procedure called multiple cross section or disconnection.
+If the brain area is too large or important to eliminate, another procedure is called multiple cross-sections or disconnection.

 The surgeon makes cuts in the brain to interrupt the nerve pathway.
 This prevents seizures from spreading to other areas of the brain.